(la MI vyoo deen)

 Prevention of perinatal HIV transmission

-Based on the Health and Human Services (HHS) Perinatal HIV Guidelines, lamivudine, in combination with zidovudine and nevirapine, is a regimen that may be considered to reduce the risk of perinatal transmission of HIV in HIV-exposed infants at higher risk of HIV-acquisition, including those born to HIV-infected women who did not receive antepartum or intrapartum antiretroviral drugs (ARV) or who received only intrapartum ARV drugs, or who received antepartum ARV drugs but did not have viral suppression (>1,000 copies/mL) near delivery.
-Due to a paucity of data, there is lack of consensus on the appropriate combination ARV regimen to be used in infants at high risk of HIV acquisition.
+Based on the Health and Human Services (HHS) Perinatal HIV Guidelines, lamivudine, in combination with zidovudine and nevirapine, is a recommended regimen for empiric therapy to reduce the risk of perinatal transmission of HIV in HIV-exposed infants at higher risk of HIV-acquisition, including those born to HIV-infected women who did not receive antepartum or intrapartum antiretroviral drugs (ARV), who received only intrapartum ARV drugs, or who received antepartum and intrapartum ARV drugs but had a detectable viral load near delivery (particularly if delivery was vaginal), or mothers with acute HIV infection during pregnancy or breastfeeding.
+Empiric therapy with this combination provides prophylaxis against HIV acquisition and provides early treatment if HIV infection is later confirmed.
+Additional data may be necessary to further define the role of empiric therapy for this indication.

-Hypersensitivity (eg, anaphylaxis) to lamivudine or any component of the formulation
+Hypersensitivity to lamivudine or any component of the formulation

-Note: The formulation and dosage of Epivir HBV are not appropriate for patients infected with both HBV and HIV; tenofovir and lamivudine are a preferred NRTI backbone in a fully suppressive antiretroviral regimen and for the treatment of HBV coinfection (HHS [adult] 2015).
+Note: The formulation and dosage of Epivir HBV are not appropriate for patients infected with both HBV and HIV; tenofovir and lamivudine are a preferred nucleoside reverse transcriptase inhibitor (NRTI) backbone in a fully suppressive antiretroviral regimen and for the treatment of HBV coinfection (HHS [adult] 2017).

 HIV-1 infection (Epivir, 3TC [Canadian product]): Oral (use in combination with other antiretroviral agents): 150 mg twice daily or 300 mg once daily.

-Note: Lamivudine is a component of recommended initial regimens for any ART-naive patient (when coadministered with tenofovir plus dolutegravir, with tenofovir plus raltegravir, or with tenofovir plus darunavir/ritonavir) or for ART-naive patients who are HLA-B*5701 negative (when coadministered with abacavir plus dolutegravir) (HHS [adult] 2015).
+Note: Lamivudine is a component of recommended initial regimens for any ART-naive patient (when coadministered with tenofovir plus dolutegravir or with tenofovir plus raltegravir) or for ART-naive patients who are HLA-B*5701 negative (when coadministered with abacavir plus dolutegravir) (HHS [adult] 2017).

 HIV-1 nonoccupational postexposure prophylaxis (nPEP) (Epivir) (off-label use) (HHS [nPEP] 2016): Oral: Note: Initiate therapy within 72 hours of exposure and continue for 28 days; use in combination with other antiretroviral agents.